Glenmore Reservoir: 2013 flood

 In June 2013, heavy rainfall west of the city caused the reservoir to exceed its capacity.
 As it did in 2005, excess water spilled over the dam and into the Elbow River, with downstream flows up to 544 cubic metres per second.
 75,000 people from 26 neighbourhoods in the vicinity of the Bow and Elbow rivers were placed under a mandatory evacuation order as the rivers spilled over their banks and flooded neighbourhoods.
 City officials urged Calgarians, particularly the 350,000 people who worked downtown, to stay home and limit non-essential travel.
 Unlike the 2005 flood, the Glenmore water treatment facility had no difficulty treating water.
 City officials did, however, implement municipal outdoor watering restrictions to ensure water quality remained high throughout the incident.
 Government officials called the flooding the worst in Alberta's history.
 After the flood, studies commissioned by the city and province investigated the construction of a $457 million tunnel to divert water from future flooding.

+2018-2020 Upgrades

+In 2018, a three-year project began to upgrade the ageing Glenmore Dam, increasing its capacity and improving its flood resistance.
+The dam itself was rehabilitated; 2.5m steel gates were added to the top of the dam which increased capacity by roughly 10 billion litres; and the bridge deck atop the dam was replaced in order to create more space for pathway users.
+This $81 million project also involved drawing down the reservoir during 2018 to the point that only hand launched boats were able to use the reservoir for sailing, and Heritage Park's S.S.
+Moyie paddlewheeler was forced to remain in drydock.